M102

 Friedreich's Ataxia

 Friedreich's ataxia is an autosomal recessive inherited disease that causes progressive damage to the nervous system.
-It manifests in initial symptoms of poor coordination such as gait disturbance; it can also lead to scoliosis, heart disease and diabetes, but does not affect cognitive function.
-Friedreich's ataxia affects around 1 in 50000 people in the United States.
+It manifests in initial symptoms of poor coordination such as gait disturbance.
+It can also lead to scoliosis, heart disease and diabetes, but does not affect cognitive function.
+Friedreich's ataxia affects around 10,000 people in the United States.

 Huntington's Disease